Vancouver is a fabulous place for free concerts in the summer. Music genres include Rock, Classical, Country, Jazz, Folk and more.

 A couple of years ago Mission joined the many other locales with their own version of free weekly outdoor music entertainment from June through August with the Twilight Concert Series at the Fraser River Heritage Park (7494 Mary Street) on Fridays starting at 7 pm.
 With the event there were different styles of music each week.
 The concerts didn’t take place in 2020, and likely won’t happen in 2021 either (although exact details are to be confirmed).

 New Westminster has a couple of major festivals that feature free live music in August most years (or at least ones without global pandemics).

 - Uptown Live – a giant street party and Indie music festival in New Westminster.
-In 2020, Uptown Live was going to take place on July 18th from 12 pm to 9 pm.
-It got cancelled though.
-Hopefully it will be possible in 2021.
+The 2021 Uptown Live event has been cancelled, but the event is scheduled to return on July 16th in 2022.

-- Columbia Street Food Truck Fest – a food truck street festival from one end of Columbia Street to the other in heart of the old town.
-It was going to be on July 25th in 2020.
-The 2021 date will likely be around the same time (world health conditions permitting).
+- Columbia Street Food Truck Fest – a food truck street festival from one end of Columbia Street to the other in the heart of the old town.
+It was going to be on July 25th in 2020, before getting cancelled due to COVID-19.
+The 2021 festival will likely be cancelled as well (although exact details are to be confirmed).

 Free Music in North Vancouver